QuantFILab/pmarupanthorn/content/post/ML2024-1/index.md

 ## Feature Engineering

-The following table (\ref{tab:features}) lists the transformed features, their descriptions, and the mathematical formulas used to calculate them:
+The following table lists the transformed features, their descriptions, and the mathematical formulas used to calculate them:

 | **Feature**            | **Description**                                                                                                                  | **Mathematical Formula**                        |
 |------------------------|----------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------|